-- Make sure the moonroof (if equipped) and the windows are closed. - Turn off the lights. - Place any packages, valuables, etc., in the trunk or take them with you. - Lock the doors with the key or the remote transmitter.
-U.S. EX, EX-L, LX-V6 and EX-V6 Canadian SE, EX-L, SE-V6 and EX-V6 Check the indicator on the instrument panel to verify that the security system is set. - Never park over dry leaves, tall grass, or other flammable materials.
+- Make sure the moonroof (if equipped) and the windows are closed. - Turn off the lights. - Place any packages, valuables, etc., in the trunk or take them with you. - Lock the doors with the key or the remote transmitter. - U.S. EX, EX-L, and 6-cylinder models Canadian SE, EX-L, and 6-cylinder models Check the indicator on the instrument panel to verify that the security system is set. - Never park over dry leaves, tall grass, or other flammable materials.
 The hot three way catalytic converter could cause these materials to catch on fire.

-- If the vehicle is facing uphill, turn the front wheels away from the curb.
-If your vehicle has a manual transmission, put it in first gear. - If the vehicle is facing downhill, turn the front wheels toward the curb.
-If your vehicle has a manual transmission, put it in reverse gear. - Make sure the parking brake is fully released before driving away.
+- If the vehicle is facing uphill, turn the front wheels away from the curb and set the parking brake.
+If your vehicle has a manual transmission, put it in first gear. - If the vehicle is facing downhill, turn the front wheels toward the curb and set the parking brake.
+If your vehicle has a manual transmission, put it in reverse gear - Make sure the parking brake is fully released before driving away.
 Driving with the parking brake partially set can overheat or damage the rear brakes.